 Awards and Honors

 MLA awards and honors recognize individuals who have rendered distinguished service to health sciences libraries and furthered the purposes of health sciences librarianship.
 Nominations are invited for some awards and honors; for others, qualified individuals may submit papers.
 Although all awards and honors are considered annually, they are given only when nominees and candidates clearly meet or exceed requirements.
-The deadline for all nominations, submissions, and supporting documents is November 1.
-An announcement of all award recipients is made in early March each year.
+An announcement of all award recipients is made in March each year.

-Most MLA awards and honors are funded through financial revenues generated from MLA restricted funds (endowment).
-To help sustain and develop those awards, we welcome your tax-deductible donation to the MLA Awards and Honors Funds.
+Some MLA awards and honors are funded through financial revenues generated from MLA restricted funds (endowments).
+To help sustain and develop awards, MLA welcomes your tax-deductible donation to the Awards and Honors Funds.

 New to the Profession